Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO-ESP32S3-Zephyr-RTOS.md

 The app overlay file is used to setup various board components.
 Using this file the SHT31 example can be utilized as the overlay informs the [sample logic](https://github.com/zephyrproject-rtos/zephyr/blob/main/samples/sensor/sht3xd/src/main.c) how to configure the sensor for our board.

+## ✨ Contributor Project

+- This project is supported by the Seeed Studio [Contributor Project](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=56649975).
+- Thanks **Tim's efforts** and your work will be [exhibited](https://wiki.seeedstudio.com/Honorary-Contributors/).

 ## Tech Support & Product Discussion

 Thank you for choosing our products!
 We are here to provide you with different support to ensure that your experience with our products is as smooth as possible.
 We offer several communication channels to cater to different preferences and needs.